vinceimbat/vinceimbat/content/thoughts/dream log.md

 We went inside the bedroom under the mosquito net.
 Saw her lie down like Kako.

 [[2023-11-11]]: Claire exhumes Rem.
 But Rem has bones left.
 Not dust.

+[[2023-11-16]]: Days of storm.
+Then some signs of fair weather.
+But then out of nowhere, tornadoes: three of them.
+I saw from a window.
+I heard someone shout, "Aman Jehovah!"